John-D-4/design-patterns/design-patterns/pattern4.md

-# RF pattern draft, fourth pass
+# RF pattern, fourth pass
-## Competency Question
- - What is required to locate BlueTooth protocol emissions?
+## Competency Question: What is required to locate BlueTooth protocol emissions?

 ```